-Support Programs include support groups as well as financial and legal resources.
+Support Programs include support groups (we call them PD Community Groups) as well as financial and legal resources.
 We realize that the care of the PD patient includes the emotional and financial well-being of the patient, their family and caregivers.

-Most support groups are open to all Parkinson's patients, families, caregivers, and friends.
+Most PD Community Groups are open to all Parkinson's patients, families, caregivers, and friends.
 Some are for patients-only or caregivers-only, while others are oriented toward Deep Brain Stimulation or early-onset patients and their families.
 Groups typically meet on a monthly basis.
 Although we try to keep this list current, details may change, so please call ahead before attending any groups.

 Support Programs When You've Been Diagnosed with PD

 You'll find information on local and online support groups.

 We also give links to sites with general information on PD and specifically for Young Onset PD.